-If your bathroom is fitted with modern furnishings and harbours (minimalistic design) for example, you might opt for a tile layout that does not stand out or is very eye-catching.
+If your bathroom is fitted with modern furnishings and a minimalistic design, you might opt for a tile layout that does not stand out or is very eye-catching.
 However, if your bathroom has a rustic look to it, having it covered with oversized tiles which make it appear broader can be the way to go.
 Here are a few options to help you decide.

 The brick layout is laid in same as the fashion in which masons lay down bricks, with alternating layers matching the pattern.
 If you are planning to use a single colour and texture tile in a room, then you should opt for a brick layout.
 This design helps make your room look more stylish, while the pattern created gives off the impression of dimension.

 The vertical brick layout, as the name suggests, is the brick style but laid on the short edge.
 This style gives a room an elongated feel.
 This layout emphasises the height of the room as the viewer usually trails their gaze up, from the floor to the ceiling.

 The simplest layout of them all is the stack layout.
 It consists of small tiles that are stacked together to form a repeating pattern which represents a small grid.
 When the room that you wish to cover with tiles has a minimalistic theme and no grand gestures are to be made with the tiling choice, stacked layout should be used.
 It makes the room appear simple, yet elegant.